Verrückt: Design

-Verrückt was designed to consist of two drops, the initial being a 17-story plunge, with a five-story uphill midsection.
-The ride was designed to accommodate three-person rafts, each weighing 100 lb and carried up by conveyor to the top of the slide, while riders climbed 264 steps to the top.
-To prevent the rafts from lifting off the slide, rider groups were weighed twice – once at the bottom and again at the top before riding – to ensure a combined weight between 400 lbs and 550 lbs, and that single riders are below 300 lbs.
+Verrückt was designed with two major drops, beginning with an initial descent equivalent to approximately 17 stories, followed by an uphill midsection of about five stories.
+The attraction used three-person rafts, each weighing approximately 100 lb, which were transported to the top of the slide by conveyor, while riders accessed the platform by climbing 264 steps.
+To reduce the risk of rafts lifting off the slide, rider groups were weighed twice—once at the base and again at the top—to ensure a combined weight between 400 lbs and 550 lbs; single riders were required to weigh less than 300 lbs.

-The starting point of the ride, at 168 feet, was taller than either Niagara Falls or the foot-to-torch portion of the Statue of Liberty.
-Because it was beyond the 120 feet that zoning codes permitted, the design required a variance.
-The height was increased from its initial plan of 148 feet, which was also above the limit.
-After the announcement of the ride's height and the certification of its world record on April 25, 2014, Schlitterbahn tore down most of the lower part of the ride, to rebuild and re-engineer it because sandbags had flown off the ride during testing.
-As a result, the second drop was changed from 45 degrees to 22 degrees, an extra 5 feet was added to the uphill portion of the ride to slow the rafts, and a series of metal hoops supporting netting were added into areas where rafts had flown off in early testing.
+The starting point, at a height of 168 feet, exceeded both the height of Niagara Falls and the foot-to-torch section of the Statue of Liberty.
+Because this height surpassed the 120-foot (37 m) limit permitted by local zoning codes, the project required a variance.
+The final height was an increase from the original design of 148 feet.
+After the ride’s height was announced and its world-record status was certified on April 25, 2014, Schlitterbahn dismantled much of the lower portion of the structure in order to rebuild and re-engineer it, following test results in which sandbags were ejected from the ride.
+As part of these changes, the angle of the second drop was reduced from 45 degrees to 22 degrees, the uphill section was lengthened by 5 feet to reduce speed, and a series of metal hoops with netting were added in areas where rafts had left the track during early testing.